Linaro/website/_posts/current/blog/2022-02-16-how-to-set-up-windows-on-arm-for-llvm-development.md

 ---
 layout: post
 title: How to set up Windows on Arm for LLVM development
-description: "Linaro is working with Arm, Microsoft and Qualcomm to enable open source tools and applications to run natively on Windows.
-In this blog, Diana Picus, David Spickett, Maxim Kuvyrkov and Omair Javaid from Linaro's Toolchain Working Group provide a step by step guide on how to set up Windows on Arm for LLVM development. "
+description: " In this blog, Diana Picus, David Spickett, Maxim Kuvyrkov and Omair Javaid from Linaro's Toolchain Working Group provide a step by step guide on how to set up Windows on Arm for LLVM development. "
 date: 2022-02-16 10:52:19 +00:00
 image: /assets/images/content/llvm-image.jpg
 tags: